|Hoërskool Lichtenburg's CounterStrike: GO team in training.|

 “But would that not ensure that all teams are equal?”, replied the other.

-“That is not the point”, replied the first speaker who went on to state, “The school's internet may be used by the hostels and careless teachers which would cause poor network performance and latency resulting in all 5 members of the team being handicapped, where as if all members were allowed to participate own residence, this could be avoided, and even if 1 or 2 members have problems with their connections, its at least not all 5 members.
+“That is not the point”, replied the first speaker who went on to state, “The school's internet may be used by the hostels and careless teachers which would cause poor network performance and latency resulting in all 5 members of the team being handicapped, where as if all members were allowed to participate from their own residences, this could be avoided, and even if 1 or 2 members have problems with their connections, its at least not all 5 members.
 And to have a teacher present, why?”

 Driving home from the LAN I ruminated long and hard on the conversation.

-The first point is that the MSSA is attempting to get schools to see eSports as an official sport.
+The first point is that the MSSA is attempting to get schools to see esports as an official sport.
 Just as in the case of rugby, when matches are to be played, the groundsman marks the field and no other use of the field is allowed.
-So it is with eSports, when recognised by the school, when the games are played, only the team has use of the internet.
+So it is with esports, when recognised by the school, when the games are played, only the team has use of the internet.

-In fact, such is the impact of the eSports teams, that many of the schools participating in the Inter-school online league have upgraded their internet connections to help their teams.
+In fact, such is the impact of the esports teams, that many of the schools participating in the Inter-school online league have upgraded their internet connections to help their teams.